 Exception: Head Covering

 If you wear a head covering that is not too concealing to require a pat-down screening, your head covering stays during the TSA screening.
-However, if necessary, request the TSA officer to conduct the pat-down or remove the head covering in an area away from public view.
+However, if necessary, the TSA officer should conduct the pat-down or remove the head covering in an area away from public view.

 Metals, Keys, Coins